 When making a request to IIS from a web browser, the IP and the port number determines where to send the request.
 The web browser determines which server to connect to by resolving the hostname to an IP. using dedicated Name servers (NS).

-Using a combination of host file and netsh, you can associate a hostname to applications.
+Using a combination of host files and netsh, you can associate a hostname to applications.
 We will be using a locally hosted application for an example.

 Followed by using netsh to forward port 80 (handling HTTP request from browsers) to the port your application is bound to.